The Child Dreamer

 His large, rough hand reached for mine before shaking it violently.
 “Morning George.
 What brings you to civilization?
 Poor day to trade if that’s why you’re here.”

-My head tilted towards the cottage I had ᛒᚢᚱᛝᛖᛞ down.
+My head tilted toward the cottage I had burned down.
 “What happened over there?”

 Jeremiah sighed as he placed his thumbs into to waistline of his slacks that were already stretched.
-“Priest’s cottage caught ᚠᛁᚱᛖ early this morning.
+“Priest’s cottage caught fire early this morning.
 He died after it started.”

 “What will you do without your priest?”
 I asked, harsher than I intended thanks to the memory of the demon.

 On multiple occasions, various villagers had tried to get me to join in their services on Sunday.
-I hadn’t been to a church service since before my ᚠᚨᛏᚺᛖᚱ died.
+I hadn’t been to a church service since before my father died.
 The memory of it left me empty.
 I remembered some of the stories, and those I didn’t remember, the villagers would occasionally remind me.
-But combined with what I knew about the Land of the ᛞᛖᚨᛞ from experience and the tribe, it was a bitter pill.
-They didn’t know the whole picture, or the Bible was wrong.
-I wasn’t what the truth was.
+But combined with what I knew about the Land of the Dead and the tribe, it was a bitter pill.
+They didn’t know the whole picture, or that the Bible was missing crucial information.
+I wasn’t sure what the truth was.
 All I knew was what I had experienced.

 “Where is he?
 The new priest, I mean,” I asked.